Legal opinions on international law and extradition

 Preparation of legal opinions on Interpol cases

 Often, a legal opinion serves as a document confirming the absence of criminal intent or the political nature of the charges.
-It can be presented to banks, visa centers, employers or law enforcement agencies.
+It can be presented to different parties like banks for different financing transactions, visa centers, employers, or law enforcement agencies.

-The first stage of preparing a legal opinion on Interpol cases is the collection and analysis of information.
-Lawyers receive basic information from the client: why the search was announced, what legal grounds are indicated, in which countries risks may arise.
+The first stage of preparing a legal opinion on Interpol cases is the collecting and analysing information.
+Lawyers receive basic information from the client: why the search was announced, what legal grounds are indicated, and in which countries risks may arise.
 A package of basic documents on the case: arrest warrants, decisions of investigative authorities, extracts from national wanted lists, as well as any correspondence with Interpol or law enforcement agencies.

-Lawyers compare the essence of the case and the charges against the provisions of the Interpol Charter, the Interpol Resolution on the Protection of Human Rights, as well as policies against using the organization for political, military, racial or religious purposes.
+Lawyers review the essence of the case and the charges against the provisions of the Interpol Charter, the Interpol Resolution on the Protection of Human Rights, as well as policies against using the organization for political, military, racial, or religious purposes.

 The next step is the formation of conclusions and recommendations.
 These may include legal strategies to defend against arrest, precautions for travel abroad, visas, banking, and reporting violations to the CCF Commission.
-If a request for extradition has already been initiated, the options for challenging it are indicated: references to national or international norms, political nature or non-compliance with the criteria for extradition.
+If an extradition request has already been initiated, the options for challenging it are indicated: references to national or international norms, political nature, or non-compliance with the criteria for extradition.

-A properly prepared document can help avoid false suspicions, politically motivated persecution, and serious reputational and financial losses.
+A properly prepared document can help avoid false suspicions in a transactional context, politically motivated persecution, and serious reputational and financial losses.
 Our company’s specialists have many years of experience in handling such cases and are ready to provide comprehensive support: from the first assessment of the situation and analysis of documents to representation of interests in the courts and Interpol authorities.

 When is it necessary to prepare a legal opinion?